CLARIAH/DANE/docs/intro.rst

     FILESIZE_WORKER:
         UNIT: 'MB'

-This indicates that the API can be found at a different URL than the default one, and that we want the file size expressed in MB.
+This indicates that the API can be found at a different URL than the default one, and that we want the file size expressed in MB, for all other config options we rely on the previously defined defaults.

 .. _states: